Buffalo Wild Wings Smashed Burgers

 AChef Jamie Carawan: Those are great suggestions.

 You mentioned cheese fries topped with a chopped burger.
-While we don’t offer that right now, we use our Smoked Brisket in a variety of different ways – as a burger topping on the Smoked Brisket Burger, as the hero of our Smoked Brisket Sandwich and Brisket Street Tacos, and as an optional add-on to the Dirty Dubs Tots or Ultimate Nachos.
+While we don’t offer that right now, we use our Smoked Brisket in various ways—as a burger topping on the Smoked Brisket Burger, as the hero of our Smoked Brisket Sandwich and Brisket Street Tacos, and as an optional add-on to the Dirty Dubs Tots or Ultimate Nachos.

 Perhaps we’ll do something similar with our burgers at some point.

-Burger Beast: Thank you to Jamie for taking the time out of his schedule to answer my questions.
+Burger Beast: Thank you to Buffalo Wild Wings VP of Culinary Jamie Carawan for taking the time to answer my questions.

 Leave a Comment